 You can easily spend your entire trip in Lisbon and have an amazing time but sometimes it’s nice to escape the city for a bit of peace.
 We’ve gathered a few of the best Lisbon day trips that are easily accessible by train.
 Check out my guide on How To Buy Train Tickets in Portugal and my Guide To Taking The Train in Portugal.

 Sintra, which is located about a 40-minute train ride from Lisbon, is one of the area’s best and most popular day trips.
 The city (which is nestled in the mountains) features a historic town center, a gothic National Palace, an 8-12th-century castle built by the Moors, and the colorful Pena Palace which towers above the city.

-Cascais was a traditional a coastal fishing town which turned into a seaside escape for Portugal’s royal family.
-Now it’s a popular vacation destination for visitors wanting to soak up some sun on its sandy beaches and to rub shoulder with wealthy jet setters.
+Cascais was a traditional coastal fishing town that turned into a seaside escape for Portugal’s royal family.
+Now it’s a popular vacation destination for visitors wanting to soak up some sun on its sandy beaches and rub shoulders with wealthy jet-setters.
 Getting to Cascais from Lisbon is a cheap and beautiful 30-minute train ride.

 - Lisbon is hilly and has lots of cobblestones so pack comfortable shoes.
 Although, the view from the top of Lisbon’s many hills is worth the workout.

 - The city’s proximity to the ocean means that the weather can change quickly so pack wisely.